ieyada/exam_maker/README.md

 ## Requirements

 - Python 3.8 or above.
-I suggest you use a distribution system of Python for managing this work and any future work.
+I suggest you use a distribution manager for Python.
 One popular distribution system is [Anaconda](https://www.anaconda.com/).
 You can read more about Anaconda [here](https://en.wikipedia.org/wiki/Anaconda_(Python_distribution)).
 - Latex Software.
 You can download and read more about the Latex distribution [here](https://www.latex-project.org/).
-Make sure after downloading either type of Latex system that the [pdfTex package](https://www.tug.org/applications/pdftex/) is installed in your system.
+Make sure after downloading any Latex system that the [pdfTex package](https://www.tug.org/applications/pdftex/) is installed in your system.

 ## Example